Judging from our inbox, there seems to be a lot of credit confusion out there.

 For more information, read our article on credit score fact and fiction.

-Some credit card companies and banks are now providing credit scores free as part of their customers’ monthly statement.
-A bill has also been introduced in Congress to give everyone free access to their score.
+Some credit card companies and banks now provide credit scores free as part of their customers’ monthly statement.

 Once you get a look at that magic number, you may want to take this advice on how to raise your score quickly.